Diablo Valley College students of Chinese participated in the 37th annual Chinese speech contest of California and came home with 12 awards.

 It is the largest of its kind in the country.

 Six hundred fifty students participated in the event, held in April at Lowell High School in San Francisco.
 The contest is sponsored by the Chinese Language Teachers Association of California, a nonprofit organization whose goal is to promote Chinese language teaching and learning in California.

-Bridget Poon won first place among fifth-semester students.
+Bridget Poon won first place among fifth-term students.

-Also winning first place were Afeila Yahefu, who won among second-semester students with no background in Chinese, and Gormon Chen, who won among second-semester students with background in Chinese.
+Also winning first place were Afeila Yahefu, who won among second-term students with no background in Chinese, and Gormon Chen, who won among second-term students with background in Chinese.